Lias Andersson

-Lias Andersson (born 13 October 1998) is a Swedish professional ice hockey forward for the Ontario Reign in the American Hockey League (AHL) while under contract to the Los Angeles Kings of the National Hockey League (NHL).
-He was selected by the New York Rangers, seventh overall, in the 2017 NHL Entry Draft.
-Andersson's father Niklas played 763 SHL games and 165 NHL games, and his uncle Mikael played 761 NHL games.
+Lias Andersson (born 13 October 1998) is a Swedish professional ice hockey forward for EHC Biel-Bienne of the National League (NL).
+He was selected in the first round, seventh overall, by the New York Rangers of the National Hockey League (NHL) in the 2017 NHL Entry Draft.
+Andersson has also previously played for the Los Angeles Kings.

 Playing career

-Andersson made his Swedish Hockey League debut with HV71 during the 2015–16 season.
+Andersson made his Swedish Hockey League (SHL) debut with HV71 during the 2015–16 season.
 In the following 2016–17 season, able to accept a larger role, Andersson appeared in 42 games in the regular season, contributing with 9 goals and 19 points.
-He appeared in every post-season game in compiling 4 goals and 5 point in 16 games to help HV71 capture their fifth Le Mat Trophy.
+He appeared in every postseason game in compiling 4 goals and 5 point in 16 games to help HV71 capture their fifth Le Mat Trophy.

 On 8 May 2017, Andersson opted to leave HV71 and agreed to a two-year contract to link up with Frölunda HC.
 It marked a return in continuing his heritage, as he spent his childhood with the club, as his father gained an icon status during his tenure with Frölunda.
-Following his selection to the Rangers, Andersson was signed to a three-year, entry-level contract on 14 July 2017.
+He was selected by the New York Rangers of the National Hockey League (NHL), seventh overall, in the 2017 NHL Entry Draft.
+Following his selection by the Rangers, Andersson signed to a three-year, entry-level contract in July 2017.

 In the 2017–18 season, Andersson made his debut with Frölunda HC and appeared in 22 games, registering 7 goals and 14 points, before leaving the club to attend his second World Junior Championships.
-Following the conclusion of the tournament, Andersson left the SHL and was re-assigned by the Rangers to make his North American debut in joining AHL affiliate, the Hartford Wolf Pack on 19 January 2018.
-On 25 March 2018 Andersson was called up to the NHL and made his NHL debut against the Washington Capitals at Madison Square Garden the next day.
+Following the conclusion of the tournament, Andersson left the SHL and was re-assigned by the Rangers to make his North American debut in joining their American Hockey League (AHL) affiliate, the Hartford Wolf Pack on 19 January 2018.
+On 25 March, Andersson was called up by the Rangers and made his NHL debut against the Washington Capitals at Madison Square Garden the next day.
 He scored his first career NHL goal in his debut, making him the youngest Rangers player to score a goal in their debut, surpassing Mike Allison.
-Andersson was sent back to the AHL on 7 April.
+Andersson was subsequently sent back to the AHL thereafter.